address: 140 Broadway

-Prior to joining Labaton Sucharow, Marisa worked for a nationally recognized securities litigation firm and devoted a substantial portion of her time litigating securities fraud, derivatives, mergers and acquisitions, and consumer fraud.
-Over the course of those eight years she represented numerous pension funds, municipalities, and individual investors throughout the U.S. and was an integral member of the legal teams that helped secure multimillion dollar settlements, including In re Managed Care Litigation ($135 million recovery); Cornwell v.
+Prior to joining Labaton Sucharow, Marisa worked for a nationally recognized securities litigation firm and devoted a substantial portion of her time to litigating securities and consumer fraud.
+Over the course of those eight years, she represented numerous pension funds, municipalities, and individual investors throughout the U.S. and was an integral member of legal teams that secured multimillion dollar settlements, including In re Managed Care Litigation ($135 million recovery); Cornwell v.
 Credit Suisse Group ($70 million recovery); Michael v.
 SFBC International, Inc. ($28.5 million recovery); Ross v.
 Career Education Corporation ($27.5 million recovery); and Village of Dolton v.
 Taser International Inc. ($20 million recovery).